ProDataMan/ansible-best-practices-windows/labs/templates/templates_intro_new.md

 Now it's time to create the Ansible playbook that will use the template to configure the web.config file.
 Follow these steps:

-1. Open Visual Studio Code.
+1. In Visual Studio Code.
-2. Click the "File" menu and choose "Open Folder".
-3. Navigate to the directory where you cloned your repository in Step 2 and click "Open".
-4. Click the "Explorer" icon on the left sidebar.
+2. Click the "Explorer" icon on the left sidebar.
-5. Right-click on the root folder of your project and choose "New File".
+5. Right-click on the root folder of your `ansible-working repo and choose "New File".
 6. Name the file `configure.yml`.
 7. Copy and paste the following code into `configure.yml`: